 At Kidpower, we teach people that holding back our feelings ends up holding back our power.
 That doesn’t mean it’s safe or appropriate to share our feelings with everyone, especially with kids.
 It does mean that we are less effective when we try to convince ourselves that we are feeling something other than we truly feel.

-Most leaders of young people take pride their commitment to protect kids from harm and to show them kindness and respect consistently, even when they find kids difficult to understand or even to like.
+Most leaders of young people take pride in their commitment to protect kids from harm and to show them kindness and respect consistently, even when they find kids difficult to understand or even to like.
 Differences in gender identity may be new to you – but differences between kids are probably not.
-If you are already invested in a culture of safety and respect in your space, it’s likely that making a few changes to support inclusion for people of all identities, including transgender identities, may be a lot easier than you ever imagined!
+If you are already invested in a culture of safety and respect in your space, it’s likely that making a few changes to support inclusion for people of all identities, including transgender identities, may be a lot easier than you ever imagined.

 Here are some resources that can help: